PriyankaAnnadurai/19CS406-EX-1/README.md

-# 19CS406-EX-1 STUDY OF SOCKET PROGRAMMING WITH CLIENT-SERVER MODEL
+EX-1 STUDY OF SOCKET PROGRAMMING WITH CLIENT-SERVER MODEL

-DATE :
+DATE : 09-03-2023

 ## AIM :
-To implement socket programming date and time display from client to server using TCPSockets
+To implement socket programming date and time display from client to server using TCPSockets.

 ## ALGORITHM :

-Server:
+### Server:
 1. Create a server socket and bind it to port.
 2. Listen for new connection and when a connection arrives, accept it.
 3. Send server‟s date and time to the client.